SaltwaterC/PasswordHash2/README.md

 > Returns the cost / rounds value of an input hash.
 Makes possible to implement efficient rehashing strategies at the cost of more added logic into the application.

+PasswordHash2::algo($hash, $raw = TRUE)

+> Returns the algo for the input hash.
+Make sure to disable the $raw flag if the input is base64 encoded.
+Retuns FALSE on failure.

 PasswordHash2::bcrypt($password, $cost = 8, $short = FALSE)

 > Alias for PasswordHash2::hash($password, PasswordHash::bcrypt, [...]);